 In 16th century, Ottoman Turks and Safavid Persians started battling over Mesopotamia.
 The Ottomans got control over Mesopotamia.
 Then the first archaeological excavations started.
 The eastern and largest parts of Mesopotamia became part of Iraq with its independence.
 Syria becomes independent, with a territory that covers the western parts of Mesopotamia.

 After having solidified his rule in Macedonia and Greece, in the early spring of 334 BC Alexander at last set out from Pella at the head of his expeditionary force and marched for the Dardanelles.
 Alexander had achieved an overwhelming victory at the Battle of Granicus and thereupon, the whole of Western Asia Minor lay open before him.

 The period of interest for the student of military history is that from 3000 to 2316 B.C., the date that Sargon the Great united all of Sumer into a single state.
 This period was marked by almost constant wars among the major city-states and against foreign enemies.
 Among the more common foreign enemies of the southern city-states were the Elamites, the peoples of northern Iran.

 The conflict between Sumerians and Elamites probably extended back to Neolithic times, but the first recorded instance of war between them appeared in 2700 B.C., when Mebaragesi, the first king on the Sumerian King List, undertook a war against the Elamites, and "carried away as spoil the weapons of Elam."

-Ancient Mesopotamian Military and Soldiers
+This article gives information on: Ancient Mesopotamian Military and Soldiers